eao197/procyy/README.md

 So I think this mutex is just useless.
 And because of that the constructor if `procyy::pipe_t` doesn't use a lock of a mutex around calls to `pipe`+`fcntl`.

+## procyy doesn't use perror

+The procxx library uses `perror` in several places for error logging.
+It leads to messages like "Broken pipe" on the standard error stream of your application.

+The procyy library doesn't use `perror` at all.